Sunday, May 31, 2009

 Sunday, May 24, 2009

-Bava Metzia 29 - How to Take Care of Found Objects
+Bava Metzia 29 - How to Take Care of Found Objects (Finds)

-If one found books (scrolls), he should read from them once in thirty days, to air them out and prevent their decay.
+If one found books (scrolls), he should read from them once in thirty days to air them out and prevent their decay.

 Saturday, May 23, 2009

-Bava Metzia 28 - How Lost Objects are Announced
+Bava Metzia 28 - How Lost Objects are Announced (Finds)

-Thus a lost Get can be returned if the owner names a sign, such as a hole next to a specific letter.
+Thus, a lost Get can be returned if the owner names a sign, such as a hole next to a specific letter.

 Friday, May 22, 2009

 Bava Metzia 27 - Are Identifying Marks Torah Law?
+(Finds)

-The commandment to return lost objects states “...and so shall you do with his garment...and with any lost article...”
+The commandment to return lost objects states, "...and so shall you do with his garment...and with any lost article..."

-The garment is already included in “any lost article,” so what does it teach? - Just as garment is special in that it has identifying marks and claimants (owners), so too, anything that has identifying marks must be announced.
+The garment is already included in "any lost article," so what does it teach? - Just as a garment is unique in that it has identifying marks and claimants (owners), so too, anything that has identifying marks must be announced.
 However, one is not obligated to return a lost object that the owner has despaired of recovering.

 Thursday, May 21, 2009